 The above exemptions are not intended to apply to any information which has been publicly announced or is otherwise readily available.
-Only information that has a reasonable likelihood of jeopardizing safety should be withheld under this policy.
-A person denied access to the above information may appeal the decision to the university's Public Records Officer.
+Only information that has a reasonable likelihood of jeopardizing security or safety should be withheld under this policy.
+A person denied access to the above information may appeal the decision to the university's Transparency Officer.

 What if only portions of a document appear to be confidential?